ZLSTWebSite/Zlst/content/authors/ZheLi/_index.md

 ---
 # Display name
-title: Bingyang Fu
+title: Zhe Li

 # Full name (for SEO)
-first_name: Bingyang
+first_name: Zhe
-last_name: Fu
+last_name: Li

 # Username (this should match the folder name)
 authors:
-  - BingyangFu
+  - ZheLi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 付冰洋 2022
+role: Student

 # Organizations/Affiliations
 organizations: